- What is commercial pickup insurance?

 - Insurance for a pickup truck can range from $1,500 to more than $4,000 per year, according to Carlos Gonzalez-Avila, a small commercial insurance specialist at insurance technology company Bold Penguin.

-- Data from Insureon, a small business insurance brokerage, shows that commercial truck insurance averages about $816 monthly, or roughly $9,800 annually.
-However, rates vary according to the factors mentioned above, including which insurer you choose and where your company is located.
+- Data from Insureon, a small business insurance brokerage, shows that commercial truck insurance averages about $816 per month, or roughly $9,800 per year.
+However, rates vary based on a variety of factors, including the insurer you choose, the coverage types you select, and your company’s location.

 - DAT Freight & Analytics, which offers freight data analytics and a freight marketplace, reports that Mississippi has the lowest pickup truck insurance rates, averaging $3,552 per year for local coverage and $4,664 for national.
-On the other end of the spectrum, Hawaii is the most expensive, with annual premiums for a semi-truck ranging from $10,000 to $30,000.
+On the other end of the spectrum, Hawaii is the most expensive, with annual semi-truck premiums ranging from $10,000 to $30,000.

 - Whether you’re leased to a company or operating independently